Training Provably Robust Models by Polyhedral Envelope Regularization: Additional Experiments

 \subsubsection{Model Architecture}

-FC1 and CNN network used in this paper is identical to ones used in \cite{croce2018provable}.
-FC1 network is a fully-connected network with one hidden layer of 1024 neurons.
-CNN network has two convolutional layers and one additional hidden layer before the output layer.
-Both convolutional layers have a kernel size of 4, stride of 2 and padding of 1 on both sides, so the height and width of feature maps are halved after each convolutional layer.
+The FC1 and CNN networks used in this paper are identical to the ones used in \cite{croce2018provable}.
+The FC1 network is a fully-connected network with one hidden layer of 1024 neurons.
+The CNN network has two convolutional layers and one additional hidden layer before the output layer.
+Both convolutional layers have a kernel size of 4, a stride of 2 and a padding of 1 on both sides, so the height and width of the feature maps are halved after each convolutional layer.
 The first convolutional layer has 32 channels while the second one has 16.
-The hidden layer following convolutional layers has 100 neurons.
+The hidden layer following them has 100 neurons.